d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 ## 4. Closure and support selection

 The largest unresolved excitation-side problem is support selection: what fixes the preferred support scale of a localized sustained excitation?
+The earlier field-theoretic section established how a localized mode can be written on the displaced background.
+The next step is to state the independent closure condition that selects which localized support is actually maintained.

 A generic localization functional was used temporarily in earlier note work, but that form was not native enough to the present framework.
 The better starting point is a closure/support energy built directly from the transport/storage logic of the medium.